middlebear/jekyll-theme-editorial/README.md

 ### Add the Projects index page

 Similar to what we did with authors, we'll use the theme's `projects.html` include to list out standard project blocks for the projects index page.
-We set the page's `permalink` in the front matter to `/projects/` so that it overrides the ugly default HTML index page.
+We set the page's `permalink` in the front matter to `/projects/` so that it overrides the ugly default <abbr>HTML</abbr> index page.
 If there are no published projects, we'll just show a little message stating as much.
 Save this file as `_pages/projects.html` (not to be confused with `_includes/projects.html` which is provided by the Editorial theme gem).

 ```liquid
 ---